Current areas of focus

 Despite improvement in treatment and outcomes, cancer remains an important cause of death in childhood, and survivors carry significant risks to their long-term health in adult life.
 The response to treatment, survival and health outcomes, of children, teenagers and young people (CTYA) with cancer, is greatly improved, when attention is given to diet, nutrition and physical activity as integral to routine care.

 It is recognised that the efforts of those who are working to achieve more successful outcomes would be greatly strengthened, if relevant experience could be shared more readily, through the use of a suitable and accessible platform.
-ICONIC, together with the Aladina Foundation in Spain and Cancer Warriors Foundation in the Philippines, have been exploring how this might be achieved through establishing a Community of Practice (CoP) to facilitate the exchange of knowledge and experience in this area.
-The WHO Knowledge Action Portal (KAP) on Non-Communicable Diseases, hosted by the WHO’s Global Coordination Mechanism on the Prevention and Control of Non-communicable Diseases (GCM/NCD), offers a readily accessible web-based platform through which the CoP could be developed.
-Two stakeholder consultations took place in December 2023 and March 2024 to introduce the proposal, invite comment and seek support.
-Over the next period, ICONIC intends to continue working with WHO and other partners to establish the platform and extend engagement with those interest in being part of the initiative.
+ICONIC, together with the Aladina Foundation in Spain and Cancer Warriors Foundation in the Philippines, explored how this might be achieved through establishing a Community of Practice (CoP) to facilitate the exchange of knowledge and experience in this area.
+The WHO Knowledge Action Portal on Non-Communicable Diseases (KAP), hosted by the WHO’s Global Coordination Mechanism on the Prevention and Control of Non-communicable Diseases (GCM/NCD), offers a readily accessible web-based platform for this CoP to be developed.
+Four stakeholder consultations have been held since December 2023 to introduce the proposal, invite comment and seek support.

-This area of work was the focus of the first of a series of Virtual Dialogue sessions in 2021, hosted by ICONIC in collaboration with UICC.
-A second Special Focus Dialogue is being planned for 2024.
+Nutrition and cancer in CTYA was the focus of the first of a series of Virtual Dialogue sessions in 2021, hosted by ICONIC in collaboration with UICC.
+A second Special Focus Dialogue is being planned for 25th November 2024.

-In addition, in collaboration with the Cancer Warriors Foundation, the World Health Organisation and the World Cancer Research Fund International, ICONIC is hosting a digital session at the World Cancer Congress in Geneva, 17-19 September 2024 – Co-creating a new knowledge-sharing platform on nutrition and cancer for children, teenagers and young adults (CTYA).
+In collaboration with the Cancer Warriors Foundation, the World Health Organisation and the World Cancer Research Fund International, in September 2024 ICONIC hosted a digital session at the World Cancer Congress in Geneva – Co-creating a new knowledge-sharing platform on nutrition and cancer for children, teenagers and young adults (CTYA).
+The digital session is available to delegates on the World Cancer Congress platform until the end of the year.

 ICONIC has contributed directly to the global school feeding initiative of the School Meals Coalition launched in 2021 with the World Food Programme as the lead agency and supported by UN Nutrition.
 Professor Jackson, Chair of ICONIC, sits as an observer for IUNS.
 ICONIC was instrumental in the formation of a Special Interest Group within the Nutrition Society and has continued to explore opportunities to collaborate with the Coalition, and its Research Consortium, to improve the health, nutrition status and wellbeing of school children across LMIC, with a focus on Africa.
 In October 2022, together they offered a session to celebrate the first year of the School Meals Coalition – session titled ‘Schools as a system to improve nutrition’ (available on the School Meals Coalition YouTube channel) which discussed issues affecting the delivery of school meals to children in the global south, and what strategies could be adopted to improve coverage and delivery of safe/quality school meals.